Ibis: In culture

 The African sacred ibis was an object of religious veneration in ancient Egypt, particularly associated with the deity Djehuty or otherwise commonly referred to in Greek as Thoth.
 He is responsible for writing, mathematics, measurement, and time as well as the moon and magic.
 In artworks of the Late Period of Ancient Egypt, Thoth is popularly depicted as an ibis-headed man in the act of writing.
 However, Mitogenomic diversity in sacred ibis mummies indicates that ancient Egyptians captured the birds from the wild rather than farming them.

 At the town of Hermopolis, ibises were reared specifically for sacrificial purposes, and in the Ibis Galleries at Saqqara, archaeologists found the mummies of one and a half million ibises.

 According to local legend in the Birecik area, the northern bald ibis was one of the first birds that Noah released from the Ark as a symbol of fertility, and a lingering religious sentiment in Turkey helped the colonies there to survive long after the demise of the species in Europe.

 The mascot of the University of Miami is an American white ibis named Sebastian.
 The ibis was selected as the school mascot because of its legendary bravery during hurricanes.
 According to legend, the ibis is the last of wildlife to take shelter before a hurricane hits and the first to reappear once the storm has passed.

-Harvard University's humor magazine, Harvard Lampoon, uses the ibis as its symbol.
+Harvard University's humour magazine, Harvard Lampoon, uses the ibis as its symbol.
 A copper statue of an ibis is prominently displayed on the roof of the Harvard Lampoon Building at 44 Bow Street.

 The short story "The Scarlet Ibis" by James Hurst uses the red bird as foreshadowing for a character's death and as the primary symbol.

 The African sacred ibis is the unit symbol of the Israeli Special Forces unit known as Unit 212 or Maglan (Hebrew מגלן).

 According to Josephus, Moses used the ibis to help him defeat the Ethiopians.

 The Australian white ibis has become a focus of art, pop culture, and memes since rapidly adapting to city life in recent decades, and has earned the popular nicknames "bin chicken" and "tip turkey".
 In December 2017, the ibis placed second in Guardian Australias inaugural Bird of the Year poll, after leading for much of the voting period.

 In April 2022, Queensland sports minister Stirling Hinchliffe suggested the ibis as a potential mascot for the 2032 Olympic Games, which are scheduled to be held in Brisbane.
 Hinchcliffe's suggestion prompted much discussion in the media.